QualiTorque/qualitorque.github.io/docs/getting-started/Import cloud resources.md

 :::info
-When authentication to AWS using SSO, make sure to add --profile="" to your CLi command to properly authenticate to AWS using Terraformer
+When authentication to AWS using SSO, make sure to add --profile="" to your CLI command to properly authenticate to AWS using Terraformer
 :::